 Britton, James.
 “Vygotsky’s Contribution to Pedagogical Theory.”
 English in Education, Bob Bibby and Tim Noble (Eds.), vol. 21, no. 3, 1987, pp. 22-26.

-More recently, I found a superb alternative expression of my motives and aims for this site thanks to a public lecture at Trevelyan College by Dr John Hesk from the University of St Andrew’s.
+I have since come across a superb alternative expression of my motives and aims for this site, a public lecture at Trevelyan College by Dr John Hesk from the University of St Andrew’s.
 (Specific remarks in his lecture commence at ~15:00 and continue for 20-25min thereafter, as he discusses Cleon’s critique of the demos in Thucydides’ History of the Peloponnesian War.)
 I could hardly find better expression of my own motives and aims than what Dr Hesk covers in these remarks and throughout his lecture.

-My aim as a teacher was to help students prepare broadly for adulthood – for responsibility, parenthood, academics, career, citizenship – by accepting the personal responsibility to discern through a more self-aware rhetorical lens, and to give matters thorough consideration.
+My aim as a teacher was to help students prepare broadly for adulthood – for responsibility, parenthood, academics, career, citizenship – by accepting the personal responsibility to discern through a more self-aware rhetorical lens, and to try giving matters more thorough consideration.
 Sometimes people would call this “having an open mind” although that phrase never sufficiently conveyed enough for me, sounding too passive, not enough active discernment.
 Not enough thinking.
 There’s always context and a backstory, and things are seldom as superficial as face value suggests.
-Likewise, no one remark or text will adequately connote or present what lies beneath face value, so we’re obliged to consider the preponderance of all we can gather about this matter or that, with the qualification that we guard against contradiction and syncretism.
+Likewise, no lone remark or text will adequately connote or present what lies beneath face value, so we’re obliged to consider the preponderance of all we’re able to gather about this matter or that, with the qualification that we guard against contradiction and syncretism.
 Strange bedfellows do not have to be restricted to politics.
 Good thinking can find a way.

 A way to… where exactly?
 Well, each person ought to decide for themselves how to spend their life.
 Good thinking is simply a means to that end.

-If we learn individually as members of communities, and if repeated language is foundational, then our shared words contribute significantly to shaping who we are, individually and collectively.
-They suggest who we’ll become.
+If we learn individually as members of communities and if repeated language is foundational (as the quotations above suggest), then our shared words contribute significantly to shaping who we are, individually and collectively.
+Further, they suggest who we’ll become.
 We ought to take heed.
-Here on this site as in the classroom, with a wider audience in mind, I have no less the same intention.
+Here on this site, as in the classroom, albeit with a wider audience in mind, I have no less the same intention.

 As important as discernment and a habit for thinking have always been, a post-truth world of alternative facts and prevarication – amplified by the heralded digital age – compels us more than ever to raise our levels of discourse.